upenn-embedded/omnibot.github.io/README.md

 * What could have been done differently?
 * Did you encounter obstacles that you didn’t anticipate?
 * What could be a next step for this project?
+The next steps of the project can include integrating a smoother transition between different moving states of the robot.
+Currently, it is able to move forward, backward, left, and right and transition smoothly between these states.
+If we study the kinematics of a three wheel omnidrive robot more, we can implement smoother control of the robot.
+We can probably take the x and y vectors sent over by the IMU, and use a formula to calculate the direction of the controller, from this we can adjust the PWM and duty cycle of each motor so the robot moves in the desired direction.

 ## References